 What is the ISO sensitivity range of the E-M1?

-The camera has a native sensitivity range from ISO 100 to ISO 25600.
+The camera has a native sensitivity range from ISO 200 to ISO 25600, which can be extended to ISO 100-25600.

 Does the Olympus E-M1 feature an autofocus assist light?

 Yes, the camera has a lamp built-in that can illuminate the subject and improve autofocus in low-light settings.

 What is the fastest shutter speed that can be used with flash?

 The E-M1's flash sync speed is 1/320 sec.

 Does the Olympus E-M1 support the Ultra High Speed (UHS) bus interface for SD cards?

 Yes, the camera can indeed use UHS-I cards (data transfer speed of up to 104 MB/s).